intec-co/express-api/README.md

 }
 ```
 The password must have at least one number and one letter, the minimum size must be 8 characters.

+## Structure of documents
+For a develop easier the relationship into documents use the key "user", in the real application the best option in mongodb is to use the key "_id".

+## TODO
+- Create index in mongodb, as the database is in memory, no indices were created.